 Magento also offers a massive range of expanded functionality in the form of extensions, and just like WooCommerce, a large community of developers to create and maintain them.
-But unlike WooCommerce, Magento also comes with a comprehensive suite of powerful ecommerce features from day one.
+But unlike WooCommerce, Magento also comes with a comprehensive suite of powerful ecommerce features out of the box..

-Another highly prized feature of Magento is its ability to manage multiple shops simultaneously.
+Another key feature of Magento is its ability to manage multiple shops simultaneously.
 This out-of-the-box functionality isn’t possible with WooCommerce, and while a multi-store WooCommerce plugin is available, it comes with a hefty price tag.
 Multi-store support allows you to open stores for different countries, using different currencies and languages – all on the same install.

 Both Magento and WooCommerce offer the ability to add unlimited products.
 But while WooCommerce is perfect for many small to medium stores, the Magento feature set makes it inherently more scalable, all the way up to enterprise level.

 Ultimately, this is why major global players like Nike or Samsung rely on Magento for their online shops – it offers a level of advanced functionality you just won’t find on any other ecommerce platform.
 This shouldn’t come as a surprise, considering how Magento was always designed purely for ecommerce, essentially placing it in a higher weight class than WooCommerce.

 With all that said, Magento’s enhanced functionality doesn’t automatically make it the superior choice.
 Many shops will find all the features they need with WooCommerce – it’s a simple case of asking yourself what level of functionality you actually require.
 Magento offers more scalability, flexibility and customisation – but all this comes with increased complexity for the user.